 The purpose of this article is to summarise the key changes introduced by IFRS 16 from the perspective of the lessee and how these impact on the Financial Reporting exam.

 This article considers the application of IFRS 15, Revenue from Contracts with Customers using the five-step model.

-Performance appraisal requires good interpretation and a good understanding of what the information means in the context of the question.
+Interpreting financial statements requires analysis and appraisal of the performance and position of an entity.
+Candidates require good interpretation skills and a good understanding of what the information means in the context of a question.

 Impairment of goodwill